Acta Didactica

 referee (ex. if the referee says, that one idea should be confirmed by

-references, the answer would be something like “I have added references (authors,
+references, the answer would be something like “I have added references

-be rejected.
+modifications, it will be rejected.

 Please,